Tucked away at the north of the Suffolk Coast is the Waveney Valley – a hidden gem.

 We’ll start our tour of the Waveney Valley in the market town of Bungay.

 Bungay has been the focus of this part of the Suffolk countryside since the Anglo-Saxons called the area home.
 It’s a town that has so much to recommend: scenic walking, good shopping, historic buildings, and of course the River Waveney that has been the lifeblood of the town over the centuries.
+It is also home to Flint Vineyard and Fen Farm Dairy which produce the most delicious wines and cheese respectively!
+Flint Vineyard offer tours of their establishment from April onwards and if you haven't tried Baron Bigod yet, head to Fen Farm to pick some up from the farm gate!

 Just a few miles away is Beccles - made up of small market squares and winding streets and nestled right by the River Waveney.
 Around every corner you’ll find quirky, independent shops, restaurants and cafes.
 Look out for a host of community events, festivals and entertainment held throughout the year.